 - If the skin tag bleeds, itches, or changes color, consult with your dermatologist immediately.

 Essential oils are used for a variety of reasons — from their smell to overall soothing effects.
-Not surprisingly, some of them are quite potent in treating and preventing certain skin conditions.
+Not surprisingly, some of them are quite potent in treating and preventing certain skin conditions and improving skin health.
 Below are a few essential oils considered helpful in case of skin tags.
 Take a look!

 - Anecdotal evidence suggests using certain essential oils could remove skin tags.

 - Tea tree, oregano, frankincense, lavender, and lemon essential oils are commonly used to remove skin tags.

 - When using essential oils, remember to dilute them with a carrier oil.

 - If your skin tag changes color, bleeds, itches, or simply doesn’t go away, consult a doctor before trying any home remedies.

 Can I put frankincense oil directly on my skin?

 Essential oils, including frankincense oil, are potent.
 Hence, you must dilute it with a carrier oil before applying it to your skin.